Skip to main content

 • Supply chain resilience.
 Trade credit coverage can strengthen global supply chains, helping key suppliers through improved payment terms.

-• Optimization of working capital and improvement of key financial ratios.
+• Optimisation of working capital and improvement of key financial ratios.
 Trade credit insurance can support accounts receivable purchase programs, improving liquidity in difficult economic times.

 • Collateral replacement for corporate clients.
 Commercial and bank surety can replace cash and/or letters of credit used as collateral, releasing capacity to fund growth.